 Iowa State University chemical engineering alumni Dr. Joe Cunning and Dr. Judson M. Harper were inducted into the Department of Chemical and Biological Engineering Hall of Fame March 27.
 Both traveled to Iowa State for ceremonies in Sweeney Hall and with the department’s annual student awards banquet at the Scheman Center.
 Both received commemorative plaques and also have plaques in their honor that have been placed on the department’s Hall of Fame wall in Sweeney Hall.

 Cunning received three chemical engineering degrees at Iowa State – a B.S. in 1958, an M.S. in 1962 and a Ph.D. in 1965.
 He has risen to worldwide prominence in the field of exploratory, long-range fiber research.
 He spent 28 years with the DuPont Company working in research and development of different fiber types and headed the corporation’s Pioneering Research Laboratory.
 Since 1991 he has been president of Cunning & Associates, Ltd., which provides consulting services for the textiles research and development community.
 He was awarded the College of Engineering Professional Achievement Citation in Engineering (PACE) award from Iowa State in 1988 and currently serves on the Iowa State University Foundation’s Board of Governors.
-He is also an adviser to the National Textile Center, a clustered research consortium of eight universities.
+He is also an advisor to the National Textile Center, a clustered research consortium of eight universities.

 Harper received a B.S. in chemical engineering in 1958, an M.S. in food technology in 1960 and a Ph.D. in food technology and bacteriology (with minors in chemical engineering and mechanical engineering) in 1963, all from Iowa State.